isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-wood-texture-with-acrylics/index.md

 By doing so, you will be preventing further damage and peeling or chipping action from occurring.
 5. For wood texture in a rainy environment, its advisable to prime the surface sufficiently and carries out paint restoration in one or two years time to protect the wooden structure from aging faster.
 6. Open field wood texture should be sprayed or coated with protective chemicals that keep of burrowing insects and animal stains.
 7.

-Never sand acrylic painted wood texture when cleaning surface dust or stain
-- you end damaging primary surface grain structure.
-8. For hot climate areas, cover your acrylic painted wood texture with transparent vinyl that integrates UV
-- ray's protective aspects. > See Also: > Paint Sprayer Under 200
+Never sand acrylic painted wood texture when cleaning surface dust or stain - you end damaging primary surface grain structure.
+8. For hot climate areas, cover your acrylic painted wood texture with transparent vinyl that integrates UV-ray's protective aspects. > See Also: > Paint Sprayer Under 200

 ##  Safety Measures to Consider when Painting Wood Texture with Acrylics

 Safety is paramount when painting using acrylic paint or primer.
-You will therefore need to follow the precautions highlighted below to prevent health
+You will therefore need to follow the precautions highlighted below to prevent health-related problems.
-- related problems.
 1. Always put on protective gear when carrying out acrylic painting activity on wood texture, i. e. , respirator, facemask, hand gloves, boots, eye goggles, and overall.
 2.

-Avoid painting wood texture with acrylic paint if its meant for fireplace the paint is oil
-- based and may initiate fire upon contact.
+Avoid painting wood texture with acrylic paint if its meant for fireplace the paint is oil-based and may initiate fire upon contact.
 3.

 All acrylic painting works should be carried out away from the fireplace thinner or acrylic paint is flammable and may cause a fire outbreak.
-4. Acrylic paint coat should be applied over acrylic
-- based primer (oil
-- based primer).
-Never apply acrylic paint over latex or water
-- based primer this acts as lower stickiness strength thus initiating chipping or peeling action with time.
+4. Acrylic paint coat should be applied over acrylic-based primer (oil-based primer).
+Never apply acrylic paint over latex or water-based primer this acts as lower stickiness strength thus initiating chipping or peeling action with time.
 5.

 Always carry out a drop/spot test experiment on the wood texture upon preparation of acrylic paint/primer to ascertain stickiness action before actual painting in dining.
 6. Avoid mixing two different types of acrylic paints (unless otherwise directed by the manufacturer) as this affects the stickiness strength of the resultant paint and may cause peeling action with time.